SishaarRao/FancyTweeter/README.md

 ``` Shell
 $ python3 main.py
 ```
-Note: Your account will only automatically tweet while the program is running, so set the @ account to your friend's, tell them to tweet while it's running, and see if the program tweets in response.
+Note: The account will only automatically tweet while the program is running, so tell your friend to tweet at the account while it's running, and see if the program tweets in response.

 ## Deployment

-Tweet@Trump will be deployed through Heroku so that you don't have to run it locally on your system.
+FancyTweeter will be deployed through Heroku so that you don't have to run it locally on your system.

 Make sure you have heroku and git on your system, and make sure to login to both.